Asphalt Driveway Cost Calculator

 - No local code or engineering review.
 The tool does not check for code compliance, soil performance, drainage needs, or load requirements.
 Those decisions still require local knowledge and professional judgment.

 Use the result as a fast estimate, then confirm project details with a supplier, paving contractor, or engineer when the job is important, heavily loaded, or structurally unusual.
+A careful site review is still the best way to avoid surprises once the crew arrives.

 Mini-Game: Paver Perfect

-This optional mini-game turns the estimating logic into something you can feel.
+This optional mini-game turns asphalt driveway estimating into something you can feel.
 Instead of entering numbers, you guide a paver along a driveway, try to stay between the chalk lines, and switch thickness to match the target layer.
 Drift too wide and waste climbs.
 Miss the target thickness and the run becomes less efficient.
 The math is the same lesson as the calculator, just expressed as a fast, replayable jobsite challenge.